Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{remark}[Two structurally distinct external-license types] The witness-language hierarchy of Definition~\ref{def:witness-hierarchy} places the two license types at different layers. $\mathcal W_1$ construction methods (polynomial interpretations, path orders) import a \emph{well-founded ordering on the signature} as an external datum that the base language can then use internally; the ordering itself is expressible inside the enriched language. $\mathcal W_2$ confession methods import a \emph{projection license}: the base language is not enriched, the proof obligation is re-typed.
+\begin{remark}[Two structurally distinct external-license types] The witness-language hierarchy of Definition~\ref{def:witness-hierarchy} places the two license types at different layers. $\mathcal W_1$ construction methods (polynomial interpretations, path orders) import a \emph{well-founded ordering on the signature} as an external datum that the base language can then use internally; the ordering itself is expressible inside the enriched language. $\mathcal W_2$ confession methods import a \emph{projection license}: the base language stays fixed and the proof obligation is re-typed.
 The operational reading is that $\mathcal W_1$ pays for the license with additional internal proof data (the ordering, its well-foundedness witness, the per-rule decrease checks) while $\mathcal W_2$ pays with an externally discharged soundness claim that changes which problem is being proved.
-Theorem~\ref{thm:record-emission-necessity} explains why both types of license are needed somewhere on the step-duplicating schema: the direct whole-term language cannot orient the unique atomic record-emission move.
-Theorem~\ref{conj:ag-rca} explains why the two license types sit at different proof-theoretic strengths: $\mathcal W_1$ methods require ordinal budgets up to $\varepsilon_0$ (LPO) or higher, while the $\mathcal W_2$ Arts and Giesl argument is formalizable in $\mathrm{RCA}_0$ with an $\omega^3$-order-type termination measure and a simple linear residual base order. \end{remark}
+Theorem~\ref{thm:record-emission-necessity} explains why both types of license are needed somewhere on the step-duplicating schema: orienting the unique atomic record-emission move lies beyond the direct whole-term language.
+Theorem~\ref{thm:ag-rca} explains why the two license types sit at different proof-theoretic strengths: $\mathcal W_1$ path orders require ordinal budgets calibrated at the $\varepsilon_0$ scale (LPO) or higher, while the $\mathcal W_2$ subterm-criterion route is formalizable in $\mathrm{RCA}_0$ with an $\omega$-order-type termination measure and a simple linear residual base order. \end{remark}